ZexiXin/CYBR8420/Assurance Cases for Software Security Engineering.md

 ## Part 2
- * Assess the alignment of the evidence you identified in your diagrams, with that available (or can be made available) from the OSS project.
-Highlight the gaps.

 #### Assurance Case 1:
 * E1: Croc Usage Guide – The usage guide is a descriptive section within the Croc OSS documentation on github and shows both usage parameters and step-by-step instructions with illustrations.
 The commands for initiating Croc’s strengthened, secret key are found here alongside a number of configurable options while doing so.
 The documentation, the feature, and the security requirement are aligned.
 * E2: Croc Usage Guide – The usage guide once again demonstrates, and shows illustrations, of the enforcement of the passcode prompt.
 There is no way to use Croc without designating a manual, or algorithmically generated, passcode.
 The documentation, the feature, and the security requirement are aligned.